 More details can be found here: Travel Advisory: Emergency Bridge Demolition on United Ave SE.

-ABI is currently exploring options to install a temporary bridge across United Avenue to reestablish a continuous interim trail.
+ABI is currently exploring options to install a temporary bridge across United Avenue to reestablish a continuous unpaved trail.
 That could take approximately six months.

 On July 27, 2020, ABI hosted a virtual community meeting to discuss the bridge.
 The United Avenue presentation can be viewed here with corresponding notes below.
 The full meeting, including questions and answers from the community, can be viewed in the Southeast Study Group Facebook Live video here.